WenjieDu/Awesome_Imputation/README.md

 ## ❖ Must-Read Papers on Time-Series Imputation
-Papers listed here may be not from top publications, some of them even are not deep-learning methods, but are all good papers related to time-series imputation that deserve reading.
+Papers listed here may be not from top publications, some of them even are not deep-learning methods, but are all interesting papers related to time-series imputation that deserve reading.

 ### Year 2023